-COMM 525 Senior Capstone S (1 SH)
+COMM 525 Senior Capstone

-The Senior Capstone is an evaluation course designed to both prepare the student for their post-graduate career and to evaluate the fruit of the student's academic labor and learning.
+The Senior Capstone is an evaluation course designed to both prepare the student for their postgraduate career and to evaluate the fruit of the student's academic labor and learning.
 A new 1 hour credit course taken in the senior year, in which the student will flesh out their portfolio and/or senior project as well as receive guidance on job-searching and/or applications to masters programs.
 The student's project and/or portfolio will be judged by the faculty.
 Passing this evaluation will be necessary for graduation.

-Visual Communication (Pending SACS Approval for Fall 2016) (VCOM)
+Visual Communication (VCOM)

-The Studio Art and Communications programs wish to propose an inter-disciplinary major in Visual Communications (VCOM) to begin in the Fall of 2015.
+The Studio Art and Communications programs wish to propose an inter-disciplinary major in Visual Communications (VCOM).
 As a major, Visual Communications encompasses elements of studio art, graphic design and communications.
 Students interested in a multi-pronged major that will prepare them for a number of careers in design, advertising, media production and marketing will be ideal candidates for this major.
 No programmatic external accreditations are needed though professional membership in the AIGA (American Institute of Graphic Arts) and activity in one of the three (3) chapters in North Carolina is highly recommended and would be beneficial.
 An internship is required with this major.